 Spider silk has a way of softening and then being stiff that is essential for it to function properly, states Markus J. Buehler of MIT, who co-authored the study which appeared in Nature on February 2nd.

-Using computer models of spider silk and experiments on the webs of common European garden spiders (Araneus diadematus), the researchers found that a web’s way of reacting to different levels of stress are quite unique.
-Light wind will soften the web, allowing it to lengthen but retain its overall structure.
+Using computer models of spider silk and experiments on the webs of common European garden spiders (Araneus diadematus), the researchers found that a web’s way of reacting to different levels of stress is quite unique.
+A light wind will soften the web, allowing it to lengthen but retain its overall structure.
 A stronger wind at a specific location makes the silk go rigid enough for it to break.

 If only small portions of the web come apart, the overall structural integrity of the web is heightened.
 The researchers discovered that if up to a tenth of the threads are removed, the remaining structure is able to carry 3 to 10% more weight.